“Before you examine the body of a patient, be patient to learn his story. For once you learn his story, you will also come to know his body.”

 What This List is Not

 Many of us see functional medicine practitioners either alongside, or in place of, conventional autoimmune specialist MDs.
-Some examples are health and nutrition coaches, naturopaths, chiropractors, acupuncturists, alternative functional medicine practitioners, and even some MDs who specialize in functional or integrative medicine.
+Some examples are health and nutrition coaches, naturopaths, chiropractors, acupuncturists, and even some general practice MDs who specialize in functional or integrative medicine.
 They are valued members of our medical team, and you can find them relatively easily by searching the directories I’ve already published on this blog.
 The article I’m writing today, and the list I hope will grow, is a very different group of doctors.

 - Dr. Paul Howard, Rheumatologist in Scottsdale, AZ